Frequently Asked Questions

 Will I be submitted in REF 2021?

 All staff with significant responsibility for research (SRfR) will be submitted to REF 2021.
-Indicators of what constitutes SRfR will be determined during the development of the REF Code of Practice (October 2018 – June 2019).
-The Academic Careers Framework, academic work planning and personal development review objectives are some tools that are being considered and the potential use of these will form part of the consultation process.
+Indicators of what constitutes SRfR were determined during the development of the institutional REF Code of Practice.

 How many publications will I need to submit?

 Units of Assessment (UoAs) will need to submit 2.5 x the FTE of staff with SRfR.
 A minimum of 1 and maximum of 5 outputs are then allowed from each individual.
 These will generally be selected by quality, but they will also need to be representative of the staffing make-up of the UoA.
-The output selection process will be fully developed as part of the Code of Practice.
+The output selection process is fully documented in the Code of Practice.

 What is the census period and census date?

 The census period is 1 January 2014 to 31 December 2020.
 This is the period where, to be eligible, outputs must have been published and impact must have occurred.